Small Business Development

 - The equity in the business which is applying for the DBE status.

-A LDB is a business concern that is domiciled in the Local Area, meets the Revenue Limitations, and is owned and controlled by one or more individuals whose personal net worth does not exceed the Net Worth Limitation.
+The LDB Program is designed to promote, develop and support local businesses and to ensure the availability of these firms to compete and participate in GOAA projects.
+The Small Business Development Department supports the use of a LDB as a business concern that is domiciled in the Local Area, meets the Revenue Limitations, and is owned and controlled by one or more individuals whose personal net worth does not exceed the Net Worth Limitation.

 - Construction contracting services and consulting services related to planning, design, and construction related improvements and architectural and engineering services – $5,000,000 in annual gross revenues averaged over the preceding three (3) years.